SunSentinel/crime-datamaker/README.md

 # Crime datamaker
-The scraper and parser framework powering the South Florida Sun Sentinel's police incident map.
-It currently grabs Fort Lauderdale and Delray Beach's incident data, but more departments may be added in the future.
+This is a collection of the scrapers and parsers powering the South Florida Sun Sentinel's police incident maps.
+It runs on Lambda using They currently grabs Fort Lauderdale and Delray Beach's incident data, but more departments may be added in the future.

 ### Prerequisites
 - Python 3.6